 So there you have it!
 The top three most common ways on how to seal your acrylic paint pour!

 Special thank you to Katie of The Fluid Fox for allowing us to use her beautiful pictures.
-For further information about using resin on your art, head on over to her website and check out her ‘Acrylic fluid art and topcoat guide‘.

 We hope you found this post helpful.
 If you have any other tips, tricks or advice, please feel free to leave them in the comments below.
 We love hearing from you!